Framed motivic $\Gamma$-spaces: Further properties of motivic -spaces

 For the cofibrant replacements of $\ev_{\gmp}(\cc X(\bb S,-))\wedge U_+$ and $\ev_{\gmp}(\cc X(\bb S,-\otimes U))$ in $\Sp_{S^1,\bb G}(k)$ we find a stable motivic equivalence between cofibrant motivic $(S^1,S^1,\bb G)$-trispectra

 Since $-\wedge S^1$ is a Quillen auto-equivalence on $\Sp_{S^1,\bb G}(k)$ we deduce the stable motivic equivalence

 between cofibrant motivic $(S^1,\bb G)$-bispectra --- see also ~\cite[Theorem 5.1]{H}.
 Therefore \eqref{equation:kfjegrv} is a stable motivic equivalence.
-Recall that $U_+$ is strongly dualisable in $\SH(k)[1/e]$ for every $U\in\mathrm{Sm}/k$ --- see the work of Riou recorded in \cite[Appendix~B]{LYZ}.
+Recall that $U_+$ is strongly dualisable in $\SH(k)[1/e]$ for every $U\in\mathrm{Sm}/k$ --- see~\cite[Appendix~B]{LYZ}.
 The previous arguments show that \eqref{equation:kfjegrv} is an $e^{-1}$-stable motivic equivalence --- note that~\cite[Corollary~56]{RO} concerns the stable motivic model structure on motivic functors, but it readily extends to the $e^{-1}$-stable model structure.
 Finally, when $A\in\cc M$, recall that $A^c$ is a sequential colimit of simplicial schemes from $\Delta^{\op}\mathrm{Sm}/k_+$.
 Since the geometric realization functor preserves $e^{-1}$-stable motivic equivalences we conclude \eqref{equation:aewsas} is an isomorphism in $\SH(k)[1/e]$. \end{proof}